Derived from the term "tomcat" for a male cat, the Tomboy is a major character archetype, and yet is also a somewhat vague concept.

 , according to which they all hate "girly things" (like the color pink

-, dressing up, playing house, shopping), most in real life
+, dressing up, playing house, shopping), many in real life

 simply happen to fall outside of gender norms in a few respects; aside from these "quirks", a Tomboy